AppLovin/AppLovin-MAX-Unreal/README.md

 ## Ad Placements

-You can set a placement name for each ad unit (for example, “Rewarded VideoLevels”, “INTER_levelEnd”, or “RewardedVideoCoinStore”).
+You can set a placement name for each ad unit (for example, "Rewarded VideoLevels", "INTER_levelEnd", or "RewardedVideoCoinStore").
 This can help you aggregate statistics for different placement categories.

 Below are code snippets that show you how to set the placement name for various ad formats.
 Note that for banners and MRECs you must set the placement name before you load the banner or MREC.